 Tuition and fee revenue is shown net of discounts and allowances and bad debt expense.
 Discounts and allowances represent financial aid to students in the form of grants, scholarships, and waivers.
-A freeze in tuition and most mandatory fees, combined with a decline in enrollment resulted in an overall decrease of net tuition and fee revenue of \$43 million in fiscal year 2021-22 or (5.5%) from fiscal year 2020-2021. \$52.4 million in fiscal year 2020-21, or (6.4%), from fiscal year 2019-20.
-This follows a decrease in net tuition and fee revenue of \$52 million, or (6.4%), in fiscal year 2020-21 over fiscal year 2018-20.
+Tuition was frozen again in fiscal year 2022-2023 and enrollment declined slightly.
+In addition, along with an overall increase in discounts and allowances of \$43 million, Cheyney University wrote-off financial aid funds totaling \$13 million in fiscal year 2022-2023 as a result of a Title IV funds reconciliation process (see more detailed discussion at end of MD&A section).
+These items resulted in an overall decrease in net tuition and fee revenue of \$97 million in fiscal year 2022-23 or (13.4%) from fiscal year 2021-22.

-Auxiliary enterprises revenue, which includes food service sales, housing fees, and fees for the operation, maintenance, debt service, and renewal of student union and recreation centers, increased by \$155 million in fiscal year 2021-22, or 116.3% over fiscal year 2020-21.
-This compares to a decrease of \$112 million or (45.6%) in fiscal year 2020-21 from fiscal year 2019-20, This decrease can be attributed to a primarily remove form of instruction and liming the number of students living on campus and participating in activities, due to the pandemic.
+Auxiliary enterprises revenue, which includes food service sales, housing fees, and fees for the operation, maintenance, debt service, and renewal of student union and recreation centers, increased by \$21 million in fiscal year 2022-23, or 7.3% over fiscal year 2021-22.
+This compares to an increase of \$155 million or 116.3% in fiscal year 2021-22 from fiscal year 2020-21.
+This increase can be attributed to a resumption of normal operations as coronavirus restrictions eased and auxiliary services returned to normal operation.

 State appropriations include cash as well as capital appropriations that are received in the form of noncash furnishings and equipment for the Commonwealth-funded construction projects.
-The fiscal year 2021-22 appropriation was \$521 million, a \$10 million increase over fiscal year 2020-21.
+The fiscal year 2022-23 appropriation was \$576.1 million, a \$55.2 million increase over fiscal year 2021-22.

 Other Revenue includes CARES Act, CRRSSA, and ARPA funds that have been provided to State System universities for emergency aid to students whose lives have been disrupted by the pandemic, as well as funds that can used by the institution to help cover costs associated with providing a safe campus and work environment throughout this pandemic.
-An overview of these funds is provided on page 7.
-A total of \$529 million in federal and/or state CARES, CRRSAA, and ARPA funds have been awarded to date, of which \$241 million were recorded in revenue in 2021-22, \$213 million was recorded as revenue in 2020-21 and \$74.6 million was recorded as revenue in 2019-20.
+Most funds under these programs were fully expensed by fiscal year 2021-2022.
+Of the \$56 million amount of COVID related appropriations and grants recognized as revenue in fiscal year 2022-2023, \$48 million was related to the \$125 million appropriation from the Commonwealth's American Rescue Plan's Coronavirus State and Local Fiscal Recovery Funds.
+The remaining amount of \$77 million is anticipated to be recognized as revenue over the next three fiscal years.